esadakman/reactjs-task-tracker/README.md

-# Project-003 : Task Tracker (RP-03)
+# Task Tracker

+## Objective

+Build a Task Tracker App using ReactJS.
-## Description
+### Description

-Project aims to create a Task Tracker App.
+- Project aims to create a Task Tracker App.

-## Problem Statement

-- We are adding a new project to our portfolios.
-So you and your colleagues have started to work on the project.
+- In this project i tried to make a build simple task tracker app.
+User can add new task to tracker list with date and time.
+And remove them from list after finish the task.

+### Built With

+- HTML

+- CSS

+- JS

+- ReactJS

+- Reactstrap

-## Project Skeleton
+### Project Skeleton

 ```
-003 - Task Tracker (folder)
+task-tracker-react (folder)
 |
-|----readme.md         # Given to the students (Definition of the project)
+|----readme.md
 SOLUTION
 ├── public
 │     └── index.html